ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 Just before Christmas I re-read something I wrote in September 2016, on [my problem with digital transformation](/my-problem-with-digital-transformation/).
 The post was response to something similar I’d written a year before, in 2015.
 That was a follow-up to more-similar two years before, in 2013.
 I pledged for 2018 to plan as that post as my measure for success.

-Here is my list of “goals” for the first quarter of 2018.
+Here is my list of “goals” for the first quarter of 2018, for the work I am doing and around.

-(Just to be clear, these are mine, not representative of any goals my workplace might have.)
+(Just to be clear, these are my goals, not representative of any goals my workplace might have.)

 #### User centred design isn’t just the work of designers